Cashback vs points: which type of rewards card is best?

 Extra perks

 Another advantage to points cards is that they often offer additional benefits.
 For instance, hotel cards may offer one or more free reward nights per year.
 And some airline cards may offer free checked bags, seat upgrades or other benefits.
-And general points cards may offer extra perks like access to airport lounges or travel credits
+And general points cards may offer extra perks like airport lounge access, travel credits, insurance coverage, or statement credits for travel-related purchases.

 Higher cost and steeper learning curve